jackdewinter/pymarkdown/README.md

 ## Note

-This project is currently in pre-release, and some of these documented things may not work 100% as advertised until after the initial release.
+This project is currently in beta, and some of these documented things may not work 100% as advertised until after the final release.
+However, everything should be close enough to done that if you find something missing, please let us know.

+## GitHub Pre Commit Hooks

+If you intend to use the PyMarkdown project as a linter for your GitHub Pre-Commit hooks, then refer to this document on how to set that up.
+Once setup, you can continue reading at the [How To Use section](#how-to-use) for more information on the options available for use in your Pre-Commit Hooks.

 ## Requirements